I'm 30, I Have A Joint Income Of $278,000 & I Had Unlimited Access To My Parents' Credit Cards As A Teenager

 9 p.m. — Decided to stop fighting the sleepiness and head to bed.
 I pass out cold.

-1 a.m. — I wake up in the middle of the night in agonizing pain and realized I got my period.
+1 a.m. — I wake up in the middle of the night in agonising pain and realised I got my period.
 I change my underwear into Thinx period underwear and fall back asleep.

 Advertisement